 Next up: a leisurely day in rural Rock County paddling under the oldest five-arch stone bridge in Wisconsin.
 The Tiffany Stone Arch Bridge was built over Turtle Creek in 1869 for the Union Pacific Railroad, and it was added to the National Register of Historic Places in 1982.
 “If you aren’t planning to bring a kayak, consider purchasing an inner tube—it’s a popular method of leisure travel along Turtle Creek,” advises Wisconsin Master Naturalist Therese Oldenburg.
 You can also explore the scenic parklands surrounding the bridge by foot.

-Evening: Go to a Beloit Snappers baseball game.
+Evening: Go to a Beloit Sky Carp baseball game

-The Snappers are a Class-A affiliate of the Oakland A’s, giving you the opportunity to see major league talent at minor league prices.
-Head to Pohlman Field for a summertime night game, where the weather is cooler and the price of dinner (hot dogs or ballpark nachos, for example) is a home run.
+The Sky Carp are a High-A affiliate of the Miami Marlins, giving you the opportunity to see major league talent at minor league prices.
+Head to ABC Supply Stadium in downtown Beloit for a summertime night game, where the weather is cooler and the price of dinner (hot dogs or ballpark nachos, for example) is a home run.